Hagane3/meme-service/README.md

 - React - version 18.2.0
 - React Router - version 6.4.2

-## Features
+## Foundations

-List the ready features here:
+- /hot and /regular memes categories

-- upvote and downvote memes
+- memes are objects stored in array
-- /hot /regular categories
+- assigning /hot category for meme is based on simply algorithm [ upvotes - downvotes > 5 ]
-- add new meme
+- user can add own meme

 ## Setup